hendersontrent/theft/README.md

 `theft` is a software package for R that facilitates user-friendly access to a consistent interface for the extraction of time-series features.
-The package provides a single point of access to $>1200$ time-series features from a range of existing R and Python packages.
+The package provides a single point of access to $>1100$ time-series features from a range of existing R and Python packages as well as enabling users to calculate their own features.
 The packages which `theft` ‘steals’ features from currently are:

 - [catch22](https://link.springer.com/article/10.1007/s10618-019-00647-x)
   (R; [see `Rcatch22` for the native implementation on